Jumat, 21 Januari 2011

 needs to have," Cantor said

-.
+in a statement.
 "I look forward to these cuts and others being brought to

 the floor for an up-or-down vote during consideration of the CR, and I support